 5 December 1965: The US Navy aircraft carrier USS Ticonderoga was returning from a Vietnam deployment to the naval base at Yokusuka, Japan.
 While cruising about 70 miles (110 km) from the Ryukyu Islands, an A-4E Skyhawk attack plane rolled over the side of the ship with its pilot aboard.
 The plane was carrying one B-43 thermonuclear bomb at the time.
 The plane, its pilot, and the bomb sank in water 16,000 ft (4,875 m) deep and could not be recovered.
 Because of the great pressure at that depth, some have expressed concern that the weapon might have imploded spreading radioactive material, but there is no evidence this occurred.

 17 January 1966: One of the most embarrassing accidents in the history of nuclear weapons occurred when a B-52 Stratofortress carrying four B-28 thermonuclear bombs suffered a mid-air collision with a KC-135 tanker.
-The B-52 was on airborne alert and conducting a routine air refueling operation while returning to Seymour Johnson AFB in North Carolina.
+The B-52 was on airborne alert and conducting a routine air refueling while returning to Seymour Johnson AFB in North Carolina.
 The bomber was attempting its third refueling over the village of Palomares, Spain, when the nozzle of the tanker's boom struck the plane.
 The boom ripped open the B-52 causing it to break into pieces while the KC-135's payload of jet fuel exploded, destroying the aircraft and killing its crew of seven.
 The debris of the two planes scattered over 100 square miles (260 sq km).
 One of the bomber's four weapons came down on land with minor damage while a second was lost in the ocean.
 This Broken Arrow was later recovered intact after one of the largest search and recovery operations ever mounted.
 The three month search required 33 ships and over 3,000 Navy personnel before the weapon was recovered.
 While these two weapons suffered little damage, the high explosive casing of the other two bombs detonated upon impacting land spreading low levels of radioactive contamination over Palomares and the surrounding countryside.
-Under pressure from the local inhabitants, the US spent enormous sums to transport 1,400 tons of contaminated soil and vegetation from Spain to the United States for storage.
+Under pressure from the local inhabitants, the US collected and transported 1,400 tons of contaminated soil and vegetation from Spain to the United States for storage.

 Late 1966 or Early 1967: Although the exact date and details remain a mystery, the Soviet icebreaker Lenin suffered a nuclear reactor accident that killed several crew.
 The vessel had to be abandoned for over a year until radiation levels dropped low enough for repairs to be made.
 The ship's three reactors were removed and dumped into the Kara Sea.
-Two new reactors were installed and the ship again entered service in 1970.
+Two new reactors were installed and the ship re-entered service in 1970.

 21 January 1968: An American B-52 from Plattsburgh AFB in New York was on airborne alert in the Arctic Circle when a fire broke out in the navigator's compartment.
 As the plane approached Thule AFB in Greenland to attempt an emergency landing, it crashed about 7 miles (11 km) southwest of the runway while carrying four nuclear bombs.
 The B-52 burst into flames as it impacted causing the high explosive casing on at least one of the weapons to detonate.
 The blast spread radioactive plutonium from the bomb's inner core about 1,000 ft (305 m) to either side of the wreck.
 Due to the intensity of the fire, two of the four bombs fell through the melting ice and sank to the ocean floor.
 One of these Broken Arrows was not recovered until 1979, and the second weapon remains lost on the floor of Baffin Bay.

-11 April 1968: The Soviet Golf II class diesel-powered ballistic missile submarine K-129 sank in over 16,000 ft (4,875 m) of water in the Pacific Ocean several hundred miles northwest of Hawaii.
+11 April 1968: The Soviet Golf II class diesel-powered ballistic missile submarine K-129 sank over 16,000 ft (4,875 m) deep in the Pacific Ocean several hundred miles northwest of Hawaii.
 The entire crew of 98 was lost and the vessel sank with three ballistic nuclear missiles plus two nuclear torpedoes.
-The reason for the sinking is unknown but evidence suggests an explosion in the battery compartment or a missile tube.
+The reason for the sinking is unknown, but evidence suggests an explosion in the battery compartment or a missile tube.
 In one of the most amazing tales of the Cold War, America's Central Intelligence Agency launched "Project Azorian" to recover the vessel and its nuclear weapons from the deep seabed.
 The CIA secretly funded the construction of a massive ship called the Glomar Explorer that was ostensibly built for undersea mining.
 In reality, the vessel carried an enormous crane designed to grapple the Soviet submarine and lift it to the surface for study.
 It is unknown how successful the effort was, but the US has admitted to recovering at least a portion of K-129.

 18 May 1968: An American attempt to launch the spacecraft Nimbus B-1 failed when the booster rocket had to be destroyed at an altitude of 18.5 miles (30 km).
 The satellite carried two radioisotope generators that fell into the ocean off the California coast.
 The nuclear material was recovered intact from a depth of 330 ft (100 m) with no release of radioactivity.